 Advancement.
 If the adventure has specific leveling instructions, follow those.
-If it does not, award the opportunity to gain a level after completing a session of play that's at least two hours long, as listed in the D&D Adventurers League Player's Guide.
+If it does not, award the opportunity to gain a level after completing a session of play that's at least two hours long (ALPG).
 A character can gain no more than one level per session.

 Magic Items.
-Characters can use and keep any magic item they find that is specifically mentioned in italics in the encounter in which it's found (items that the adventure describes as being lent to the characters or destroyed can't be kept).
-At the end of the session, each character can keep any of magic items found during the adventure and may only bring a limited number of these magic items to a session of play as noted in the D&D Adventurers League Player's Guide.
+Characters can use and keep any magic item they find that is specifically mentioned in italics in the encounter in which it's found (items that the adventure describes as being lent to the characters or destroyed can't be kept) or listed in the encounter's treasure section.
+At the end of the session, each character can keep any of the magic items found during the adventure and may only bring a limited number of these magic items to a session of play as noted in the D&D Adventurers League Player's Guide.

-Some adventures direct you to roll on a Magic Item Table in the Dungeon Master's Guide.
+Some adventures direct you to roll on a Magic Item Table in the Dungeon Master's Guide 2024.
 Please see the specific guidance as presented in that adventure's adaptation.
-Others direct you or the player to choose the magic item; these items are selected as directed by the D&D Adventurers League Player's Guide.
+Others direct you or the player to choose the magic item; follow magic item guidance from the ALPG ("Choosing") and ALAG.
 If the adventure does not specify the rarity of the chosen item (such as most randomly rolled items), it must be appropriate to the tier of the character receiving it, as follows.
 Reroll any items that exceed a character's tier.